Get Involved

 Matthew’s Crossing Food Bank

 In 2001, Saint Matthew’s Episcopal Church recognized a need for supplying nutritional food to the hungry families in the surrounding community and with the help of 3 volunteers, Saint Matthew’s Food Bank was established.
 By 2005, the food bank grew beyond capacity and the need for an independent space became apparent.
 Matthew’s Crossing became a 501(c)(3) community based non-profit organization and moved down the street to its own location at 1368 N. Arizona Ave, (between Ray and Warner) in Chandler.
 The Food Bank provides nutrient support to those in need (children, teen, college and family programs).
-Volunteers are always needed to sort produce, bakery, deli and meat items received from local grocery stores.
-We collect non-perishable food throughout the year in the blue bin in our Narthex along with providing all of the Thanksgiving sides every Fall.
+Volunteers are always needed to sort donations from local stores and food drives, front desk data entry, assembling food boxes, and packing weekend backpack meal bags for students.
+We collect non-perishable food throughout the year in the blue bin in our Narthex along with providing all of the Thanksgiving sides every fall.

 • Illustration of a coffee cup with latte art and the words "Memory Cafe" on an orange background.